binotation/CSSE2310-assign4-2021s1/architecture.md

     - util.c/h

 `server.c` and `client.c` only contain a `main()` function, the rest of the implementation is in the corresponding `*lib.c/h` for unit testing purposes.

+## Issues
+- A client can close the socket before the server has received all its messages.
+An implication of this is the server may not see the client's last "LEAVE:" message and appear as if the client disconnected.
+This happens under heavy loads. (race condition)